 The benefits of integrating IoT and Augmented Reality

-- Firstly, integrating IoT and AR ensures tasks and processes are executed in a safe, correct, and efficient manner.
+- Firstly, integrating IoT and AR ensures that tasks and processes are executed safely, correctly, and efficiently.

 - Moreover, they provide standardization for business operations and integrate various functions into the system.
 Hence, this helps mitigate errors and develops more opportunities for businesses in the long run.